 Tone curve and split toning

 These are the features that will likely catch the attention of most photographers.
-Lightroom CC on desktop now has Tone Curve options, which allow for advanced control over tonality, contrast and colour balance in images.
+Lightroom CC on desktop now has Tone Curve options, which allow for advanced control over tonality, contrast and color balance in images.

 Users can employ the Parametric Curve and Point Curve modes to tune tonality and contrast of images, while the Red, Green, and Blue modes allow for adjustment of colour balance.